 You do need a minimum of 20% free float.
-What free float means is you need to sell a minimum 20% of your entity to list on the ASX.
-You can keep 80% but as long as there is a minimum 20% free float, that is ok.
+What ‘free float’ means is you need to sell a minimum 20% of your entity to list on the ASX.
+You can keep 80%, but as long as there is a minimum 20% free float, that is ok.

 You need to have at least 300-400 shareholders as spread.
 What I mean by that is, retail investors who have committed a minimum of $2000.
 That $2000 might go to $5000 by the end of the year.
-A company needs in order to meet some of the thresholds 400 shareholders at $5000 a pop.
+A company needs, in order to meet some of the thresholds, 400 shareholders at $5000 a pop.
 It’s likely it’s going to reduce from 400 to 300.

 That is what has happened to Guevera.
-Has anyone heard of Spotify?
-Guvera tried to do what Spotify does or Pandora but they were valued at a billion dollars, losing $80,000,000 a year.
+Has everyone heard of Spotify?
+Guevera tried to do what Spotify does or Pandora, but they were valued at a billion dollars and losing $80 million a year.
 Would you invest in that business?
 No. Would we invest in that business?
 No. Would we put the Peak brand behind that business?
 No. The ASX said, guys, no chance we’re listing this business.
 So that is an example of a business the ASX sanctioned.

 Sometimes, even the best projections just scratch the surface for indications of the best reasons to invest in a startup.
 Whether you need to understand your own numbers, or are considering tech companies to invest in, you want to be armed with the inside scoop on the most successful backers.
 Now that you have a reference point to work from, you can start applying this knowledge to your own particular journey.